hmxmilohax/rb3-pc/pages/english/cust-config/gpu.md

 		* "`Nearest`" is completely unfiltered and gives you a raw unmodified image.
 This can cause the game to look pixelated.
 		* "`Bilinear`" uses smoothing to scale the image up.
 This may cause the game to look blurry.
 		* "`FidelityFX Super Resolution`" (FSR) uses complicated math to sharpen and enhance the image when it gets blown up to your monitor's resolution.
 This can create odd artifacts in some instances.
-			* You can use "RCAS Sharpening Strength" below to adjust the strength of its effect.
+			* You can use "`RCAS Sharpening Strength`" below to adjust the strength of its effect.

 <br/>